 Contrary to earlier reports, neither appeared to be entangled in any netting, Gulland said, noting she and others will examine photos taken this morning for more information.

-Mid-morning Thursday marine mammal experts plan to begin a two-fold rescue operation using underwater humpback sounds
+Mid-morning Thursday marine mammal experts plan to begin a two-fold rescue operation using underwater humpback sounds to try to lure the creatures down the river.

 Gulland did not have any estimates on how long it would take to encourage the whales to return to the ocean.